Wonderful service from start to finish.

 Equity release as a concept is not new, but equity release products are growing in popularity.
 The number of products on the market has doubled in the two years to August 2018, and lending through such schemes grew for the seventh consecutive year in 2018.
-Zoe Watkins-Fellows, Solicitor in our Fareham Residential Conveyancing team, explains what equity release is and why it could be the right option for you if you are looking for an injection of funds.
+Kiri Saunders-Brown, Solicitor in our Southampton Residential Conveyancing team, explains what equity release is and why it could be the right option for you if you are looking for an injection of funds.

 What is equity release?

 Equity release is a method of accessing funds from the value of your home at an age when you may not be able to obtain more conventional mortgage finance.
 “The funds you release can be used for any purpose you wish, for example as a foundation for your retirement,” explains Kiri.
 “We are also seeing many of our clients using equity release as a way to give money to their relatives to assist them in buying their own home.”

 David Burrows, Chairman of the Equity Release Council, has recently commented on the rise of equity release being used: “The equity release market continues to experience sustained growth as it proves a vital tool for consumers to make the most of their financial resources in later life.
 Older homeowners are realising in growing numbers that property wealth can play a crucial role in supporting their retirement alongside pensions, saving and other assets.”

 Why should I release equity in my home?

 One of the main benefits of equity release is that you release funds without having to sell your home.
 “There is also a great deal of flexibility with equity release,” continues Kiri.
 “There will be various options to suit your own situation, for example you may have the option of not making monthly payments at all during the life of the loan.
 You may also be able to draw funds in stages as and when you wish, meaning you could reduce the interest charges early on.
 One other benefit is that you can use the funds towards gifts to family members without attracting Inheritance Tax.”